How to choose a business checking account

 - Look like a business professional: Having a business checking account helps establish your brand and professionalism.
 Your clients may be hesitant to pay you personally, versus paying the business.

-- Credit card payments: It’s easier and safer to accept credit card payments when you have a business checking account, and credit card payments give your business advantage over only cash acceptance.
+- Credit card payments: It’s easier and safer to accept credit card payments when you have a business checking account, and doing so can be a business advantage over accepting only cash.

 Learn more about how Kabbage Checking™ can support your small business.